iterate-ch/docs/_sources/Cyberduck/Preferences.md.txt

 # Update

 An auto update feature will alert you when a new version is available and self update the application.
 Choose *Preferences → Update → Automatically check for updates*.
-You can also get the latest builds by [manual download](https://update.cyberduck.io/nightly/).
+You can also get the latest builds by a [manual download](https://update.cyberduck.io/nightly/).

 ## Snapshot Builds